ialbert/genescape-central/README.md

 [tree]: https://github.com/ialbert/genescape-central/blob/main/docs/images/interface-tree.png

-The `genescape` is a tool for visualizing gene functions.
+**GeneScape** is a software tool for visualizing gene functions.

 * `tree` draws informative Gene Ontology (GO) subgraphs
 * `annotate` annotates a list of genes with GO functions
 * `web` provides a web interface for the `tree` command

-We provide standalone executables for GeneScape that can be run  without any installation.
-The software can also operate in command line mode.
+**GeneScape** comes as a standalone executable that can be run on  Windows or MacOS without installation.
+The software can also operate in command line mode on any platform where Python 3.10 or above is available.

 ## Quick start